James McIndoe

-McIndoe was marries to Elizabeth Gillies, a member of a prominent family many of whom also migrated to Dunedin.
-Her brothers included politicians Thomas, Robert, and John Lillie Gillies.
-James and Elizabeth had three children, among them the printer John McIndoe.
+He was married to Elizabeth Gillies, and had three children, among them the printer John McIndoe.
+Elizabeth's siblings Thomas, Robert, and John Lillie Gillies also migrated to Dunedin.

 McIndoe took an interest in local history, publishing A Sketch of Otago in 1878.
-His newspaper submissions often appeared under the initials 'I.M.I.'
+His newspaper submissions often appeared under the initials "I.M.I."
 He died in Dunedin on 4 September 1905, and was buried at Andersons Bay Cemetery.